ubermanu/magefront/docs/configuration.md

 This default configuration is required for the core **Magento 2** themes.

-> You can disable them by setting the `plugins` option to an empty array.
+> You can disable them by passing an empty configuration object.

 ## Custom